 In the framework of FS_eiRTCW, SA4 is studying the enhancement on the RTC specifications developed in the above work items.
 As one of the issues of FS_eiRTCW, SA4 is addressing the issue regarding the interworking between RTC and IMS networks.
 This solution for the issue is focussing on the interworking of basic & legacy audio call.

-A solution for WebRTC-based service has been specified in 3GPP TS 23.228 Annex U, where the WebRTC endpoint can access to IMS network via user-network interface (UNI) by introducing eP-CSCF and eIMS-AGW in the IMS network.
+A solution for interworking between a WebRTC-based service and IMS has been specified in 3GPP TS 23.228 Annex U, where the WebRTC endpoint can access an IMS network via a user-network interface (UNI) by introducing eP-CSCF and eIMS-AGW in the IMS network.

 Figure 1: WebRTC IMS architecture and reference model in 3GPP TS 23.228

-As another solution, SA4 (FS_eiRTCW) is currently studying a solution that RTC network inter-connect to IMS network as an external IP multimedia network (so-called non-IMS) by applying the interworking model described in 3GPP TS 29.162, with the following motivation:
+As another solution, SA4 (FS_eiRTCW) is currently studying a solution where a WebRTC-based RTC communication network inter-connects to an IMS network as an external IP multimedia network by applying the interworking model described in 3GPP TS 29.162, with the following motivation:

 For many operators, the existing IMS network is operated as a network for telephony services.
 Then, the functionalities of IMS network need to comply with regulations for telephony service in the country (e.g., high-availability, support of emergency services, support of lawful interception, high speech quality and high security-level.).

-- On the other hand, most of WebRTC based services are provided on the internet currently, then these services may not need to comply with all aspects of regulation for telephony services.
+- On the other hand, most of WebRTC-based services are provided on the internet currently, then these services may not need to comply with all aspects of regulation for telephony services.
 In such case, operators may not choose to enhance the existing IMS network, but to deploy a new RTC network for RTC service and connect the RTC network to IMS network for basic & legacy audio call, with the following aspects:

 * Total cost for realizing RTC service and basic & legacy audio call between RTC and IMS clients.